Lifetime Warranty

 FAQ

-This igniter is associated with part number DG94-00540A and is commonly listed as a replacement for DG94-00539A, DG94-00541A, DG94-00602A, and DG94-00633A.
-Always match the original part number from your range model before ordering, since burner-position differences can matter on some Samsung models.
+This igniter is compatible with part number DG94-00540A and serves as a direct replacement for DG94-00539A, DG94-00541A, DG94-00602A, and DG94-00633A.
+Please verify the original part number from your specific range model before ordering, as burner-position requirements can vary across Samsung models.

-It fits a range of Samsung gas ranges and cooktops, including models in the NX58F and NX58H families called out in the title.
-Search results also show compatibility with models such as NX58F5300SS/AA, NX58F5500SB/AA, NX58F5500SS/AA, NX58F5500SW/AA, NX58F5700WS/AA, NX58F5700WS/AC, NX58H5600SS/AA, NX58H5600SS/AC, NX58H5650WS/AA, NX583G0VBBB/AA, plus some FX510BGS and FX710BGS models.
-It has also been listed for certain Samsung NA30 and NA36 series gas cooktops.
-The safest check is to confirm your full model number and the original igniter part number from your appliance.
+This part fits a wide range of Samsung gas ranges and cooktops, including the NX58F and NX58H series.
+It is compatible with models such as NX58F5300SS/AA, NX58F5500SB/AA, NX58F5500SS/AA, NX58F5500SW/AA, NX58F5700WS/AA, NX58F5700WS/AC, NX58H5600SS/AA, NX58H5600SS/AC, NX58H5650WS/AA, NX583G0VBBB/AA, as well as various FX510BGS and FX710BGS models.
+It is also suitable for specific Samsung NA30 and NA36 series gas cooktops.
+We recommend confirming your full model number and original igniter part number to ensure a correct fit.